-The more I understood the underlying issues with existing systems to restore hearing loss, the more fascinated I was about how the biological auditory system routinely performs task.
+My research interests span the area of auditory electrophysiology, mechanotransduction, and neural prostheses.
+During my Master of Biomedical Engineering program at Latrobe University, Australia, I had the opportunity to work on a neural prosthesis-based project and watch an auditory electrophysiological experiment for the first time.
+This sparked a desire in me to pursue a PhD and my interest in the auditory field has grown ever since.
+During my doctoral studies at the Bionics Institute and the University of Melbourne, Australia, I investigated a novel electrical stimulation technique for cochlear implants using electrophysiological studies, furthering my interest in auditory neuroscience and electrophysiology.
 Along the way, I realized the need to deepen my basic understanding of auditory science to be able to help improve hearing loss.
-After completing my thesis, I recently joined Dr. Anthony Ricci’s lab to help understand the molecular mechanisms and the functional relevance of mechanotransduction, the first step in hearing.
-My research involves learning cellular/molecular biological approaches and developing imaging techniques in providing insight into the physiology of the mechanosensing of hair cells.
-Specifically, I am keen to understand the role of the lipid bilayer in regulating hair cell mechanotransduction.
-I think understanding precisely how and when hair cells acquire mechanosensitivity in normal state is a prerequisite for understanding auditory disorders.
+After completing my PhD thesis, I joined Dr. Anthony Ricci’s lab as a postdoctoral research fellow to help understand the molecular mechanisms and the functional relevance of mechanotransduction, the first step in hearing.
+My research involves developing advanced imaging techniques to use along with whole-cell patch-clamp recordings to help understand the role of the lipid bilayer in regulating hair cell mechanotransduction.
+I think understanding precisely how and when hair cells acquire mechanosensitivity in a normal state is a prerequisite for understanding auditory disorders.

 When I am not doing research, I adore being in nature and enjoy outdoor activities such as backpacking, hiking, and scuba diving.
 I love traveling to places, trying new food, and exploring different cultures.
 Apart from that, I enjoy spending time talking to my lovely plants.